Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 Whether a computer/hardware based electronic producer or a recording artist/band member, anyone can pick this up and instantly boost their productivity.
 Level up your understanding of theory, generate new inspiration or brush up your existing skills – the TheoryBoard has you covered.

-So it makes sense to choose the best tools to help to get yourself moving forward, with the minimum amount of time and effort required.
+Consequently, it makes sense to choose the best tools to help to get yourself moving forward, with the minimum amount of time and effort required.

 Introducing Saent – a gadget based on the famous Pomodoro Technique and the principles of Deep Work, designed to block distractions, set actionable goals, help you develop more effective work habits, and boost overall productivity, all at the click of a button.